TinManTex/MockFox/ReadMe.txt

-MockFox

-MockFox is a framework to load/compile MGSV TPP lua scripts including Infinite Heaven outside of the games exe itself by providing mock versions of the mgstpp internal modules.
+MockFox is a collection of related projects based around Mock versions of the exe-side modules of MGSV.

-May be useful for analysing data in the scripts.
+Mock modules - the output of IHTearDown, used by LoadMockFox, or just useful as a reference to the tpp exe lua api.
+See /MockFoxLua/<game id>/

+If that's all your interested in you can ignore the other projects/the rest of this document.

+IHTearDown - An IH module for generating the Mock modules from the running game and some other analysis stuff.

+LoadMockFox - a loader/glue that's complete enough to load the games lua scripts using the Mock modules via a lua interpreter external from the game.

-Infinite Heaven used it for it's AutoDoc which creates the Features and Options txt and html files.
+It's robust enough to load the game scripts and Infinite Heavens scripts and was used for its AutoDoc function which generated the Features And Options documentation by reading the menu structure and help strings.

-If you just want to look at the generated fox modules for reference see /MockFoxLua/<game id>/

 Terms:
 Host - the lua vm/interpreter that will be loading/running the fox engine scripts.
 Ex LDT - Lua Development Tools, MoonSharp C# lua implementation, or MGSTPP.exe I guess.